o-ran-sc/o-du-l2/docs/api-docs.rst

       e.
 RAR Information - Informs MAC of uplink scheduling and Msg3 scheduling information, as per Section 9.2.3.3.10 of the AAD Spec.

       f.
-Downlink Control Channel Information - Provides DCI scheduling information for a given slot on PDCCH, as per Section 9.2.3.3.11 of the AAD Spec
+Downlink Control Channel Information - Provides DCI scheduling information for a given slot on PDCCH, as per Section 9.2.3.3.11 of the AAD Spec.

       g.
 Downlink Broadcast Allocation - Provides DCI and DL data scheduling information for SIB1 for a given slot for Broadcast Channel, as per Section 9.2.3.3.12 of the AAD Spec.

       h.
-UE Delete Response - Response to UE delete request from MAC, as per Section 9.2.3.3.7
+UE Delete Response - Response to UE delete request from MAC, as per Section 9.2.3.3.7 of the AAD Spec.

       i.
-Cell Delete Response - Response to Cell delete request from MAC, as per Section 9.2.3.3.2
+Cell Delete Response - Response to Cell delete request from MAC, as per Section 9.2.3.3.2 of the AAD Spec.

       j.
-Slice Configuration Response : Response to Slice Configuration request from MAC, as per Section 9.2.3.3.3 of the AAD Spec
+Slice Configuration Response : Response to Slice Configuration request from MAC, as per Section 9.2.3.3.3 of the AAD Spec.

       k.
-Slice Reconfiguration Response : Response to Slice Reconfiguration request from MAC, as per Section 9.2.3.3.4 of the AAD Spec
+Slice Reconfiguration Response : Response to Slice Reconfiguration request from MAC, as per Section 9.2.3.3.4 of the AAD Spec.

       l.
 Downlink Paging Allocation :  Provides DCI and DL data scheduling information for any Paging queued for a given slot for Paging Channel, as per Section 9.2.3.3.13 of the AAD Spec.